running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ![Waypoints Panel](https://github.com/running-coder/nanolooker/assets/19352322/fe61b4c1-2908-42ee-8b03-acc0162650d1?width=450px&display=inline-block)![Waypoint](https://github.com/running-coder/nanolooker/assets/19352322/f798ac89-5b9f-4fda-8816-24397a143125?width=200px&display=inline-block)

 The waypoints are used for fast map traveling.
 Some are locked, but once you find and click them, they'll unlock.
-The first three waypoints are used to travel the 'Classic' map.
+The first three waypoints are used to travel the 'Classic' map (when the game was first released).
 The Skeleton King is located north in the Volcanic Mountain.
-Once the boss is killed, the next three waypoints for the 'Freezing Lands' expansion will unlock for free.
-After you beat the Necromancer, to unlock the 'Woodlands Lost Temple' expansion waypoint, you'll have to purchase the expansion from the red sorcerer in town for XNO/BAN.
+Once the boss is killed, the boss itself drops a item and a chest apears, another thing that happens is the next three waypoints for the 'Freezing Lands' expansion will unlock for free.
+After you beat the Necromancer, note that everything afterward at the moment is to be unlocked by buying the expansion the 'Woodlands Lost Temple' expansion waypoint, you'll have to purchase the expansion from the red sorcerer in town for XNO/BAN, as you should know crypto stocks can change so the amount of XNO/BAN will change with it but the price in USD for the expansion is just $5.00

 # Gold System